Read this article in: Deutsch (German)

 3 – Create a direct model sandbox in history modeling with “Create Base” feature

 Everyone loves the parametric functions.
-Heck, your parents probably love the parametric functions, they just don’t know it yet.
 The thing with parametric functions, though, is they can start to make a file drag if you’re just exploring.
 Sometimes sketching needs a boost with some 3D work, roughing out ideas, and just testing and trying things out.
 Of course, everyone knows you can just switch off the timeline, but you can do it in an even more effective way.
-Just go to create base feature, and you will give yourself a timeline-free sandbox in Fusion 360.
+Just go to create a base feature, and you will give yourself a timeline-free sandbox in Fusion 360.
 Boom, you just got the best of timeline-free and parametric modeling altogether.

 4 – Use “Compute All” to find broken references in your design